dizco/react-scrollable-feed/README.md

 - Type: `string`
 - Default: `undefined`

-`CSS` class that will be added on the wrapping div created by `ScrollableFeed`.
+`CSS` class that can be added on the wrapping div created by `ScrollableFeed`.

 ### `viewableDetectionEpsilon`